andgineer/cookiecutter-python-package/README.md

 activate the project in the codecov settings. given on the page `CODECOV_TOKEN` add to GitHub Secrets.

+Alternatively you can use `Global upload token` in settings - it will work for all projects.

 ## How to use generated project

 ### Docs